BOUZAABIAM/authorsearch/README.md

  **What has been done:**

  I developed a maven application, you run it via console or you can execute the generated JAR file.
+I tried to handle all the posiible exceptions and I provided the JUnit tests.
  Repository architecture :

   - ./application doc : you find in this directory the javadoc of this application